 3 – They learn about hard work early.

 Single parents do all of the work that typically falls on the shoulders of two people.
-While raising children, single parents bring in most (if not all) of the household income, cook, clean, do homework, run errands, play, shop, fix problems, fix boo-boo’s, fix toys, fix everything… and hopefully still have a social life.
+While raising children, single parents bring in most (if not all) of the household income, cook, clean, help with homework, run errands, play, shop, fix problems, fix boo-boo’s, fix toys, fix everything… and hopefully still have a social life.
 Single parents work hard to raise children alone.
 So, with any luck, children see all of this and remember the lessons so they never become lazy, entitled, or unappreciative.
 My son has been raised watching me do it all and I feel certain that the good and bad times are forming a strong base for him and his life.

 4 – They are more independent.

+Another of the benefits of single parenting for the child is that they often learn to become more independent more quickly.
 I am an only child, my son is an only child, even his mom is an only child.
 We are all strong and leaders by nature.
 In our house, it is just the two of us guys and we are both fiercely independent and strong!
 Without two parents in the mix, children often have more freedom and must be more independent.
 Sometimes they need to make breakfast on their own, or motivate themselves for homework, or find creative ways to play and pass time.
 A child tends to be a quick learner, and a great leader, because they must be.

 5 – They are more optimistic (surprise).